Unravel Music Copyright Laws With Experienced Legal Help

 Violating Music Copyright Laws

 You do not have to display a copyright notice to retain your rights.
-You have no obligation to alert people that you have copyright because they should know that under the law, all creative works made public have automatic copyright.
+You have no obligation to alert people that you have a copyright because they should know that under the law, all creative works made public have automatic copyright.

-If someone tries to use, sell or distribute your work without your permission, then this is infringement.
+If someone tries to use, sell, or distribute your work without your permission, then this is infringement.
 It is illegal, and you have the right to stop them.

 Reacting to Music Copyright Law Issues